raphael251/greeting-kata/README.md

 # greeting-kata - from raphael251

-This Kata was extracted from [here](https://github.com/testdouble/contributing-tests/wiki/Greeting-Kata) and I just paste it below to make it easy to understand when someone wants to clone this repo and see what i did.
+This Kata was extracted from [here](https://github.com/testdouble/contributing-tests/wiki/Greeting-Kata) and I just paste it below to make it easy to understand when someone wants to clone this repo and see what I did.

+I found this Kata in a [this](https://medium.com/@marlenac/learning-tdd-with-katas-3f499cb9c492) Medium article, where are some others Katas for practicing if you are interested.

 The purpose of this repo is just to practice some of TDD and "progressive development".
 I know there are still improvements to be made and test cases that are not yet covered.
 Maybe I i'll come back to fill them.